-Dog Breeds at a Higher Risk of DM
+Dog Breeds at a High Risk of DM

-Furthermore, extensive studies have proved that certain dog breeds are at a higher risk of developing DM than others.
-In fact, there are over 40 breeds that have the defective gene responsible for Degenerative Myelopathy.
-The dog breeds at a higher risk of DM include:
+Extensive studies have proved that certain dog breeds, listed below, have a high risk of developing DM.
+In fact, there are over 40 breeds, including those listed below, that have the defective gene responsible for DM.

 - Siberian Husky